respeaker/respeakerd/doc/DEVELOPER_MANUAL.md

     In this mode respeakerd will work as a socket server, and communicate with clients via the [socket protocol](#appendix-a-socket-protocol), audio stream and events like triggered will go through this socket, in JSON format.
 The socket is an UNIX Domain Socket at `/tmp/respeakerd.sock`. respeakerd will recreate this socket file every time it startup.

 2. PulseAudio mode (`-mode=pulse`)
     respeakerd can stream its output into PulseAudio system in this mode.
 With the PulseAudio system, the processed audio stream out of respeakerd can then be dispatched to arbitrary consumer applications.
 To work with PulseAudio, configurations need to be done for PulseAudio, see [4.
-PulseAudio mode](#pulseaudio-mode).
-After those configurations, PulseAudio will create a fifo file `/tmp/music.input` to receive audio stream.
+More about PulseAudio mode](#4-more-about-pulseaudio-mode).
+After those configurations, PulseAudio will create a fifo file `/tmp/music.input` to receive and dispatch audio stream.
 So if you don't know how to configure PulseAudio to create the fifo file at another path, please don't change the `-fifo_file` parameter of respeakerd, just use the default.

 <!-- 3.
 Manual DoA mode （`-mode=manual_with_kws` or `-mode=manual_without_kws`)